rkalis/ethroulette/README.md

 ![Roulette history](/docs/img/roulette-history.png)

-If the bet number matches the winning number, the winnings will be paid out to the winner, and a payout amount will also be added to the entry in the bet histor.
+If the bet number matches the winning number, the winnings will be paid out to the winner, and a payout amount will also be added to the entry in the bet history.

 ![Winning](/docs/img/winning.png)